This article was originally published in November 2019, but has been updated since.

 These publications tacitly open up the sector to purchasing electricity generated from multiple energy sources.
 The proposals are pragmatic and will be supported by the unbundling of Eskom into smaller, more accountable and efficient operating units.

 More clarity is needed on how Eskom’s roughly R450 billion debt burden will be managed on a sustainable basis that limits risks to the fiscus.
-That said, there is now a sense of urgency to craft a more holistic and coherent long-term response to the Eskom crisis.
-Government’s new approach is no panacea for years of mismanagement and operational regression in the country’s power utility, but it does indicate a welcome re-orientation to Eskom’s challenges, even if much work still remains to be done.
+That said, the difference being made under the leadership of Eskom CEO Andre de Ruyter, to craft a more holistic and coherent long-term response to the Eskom crisis, is encouraging.
+This new approach is no panacea for the years of mismanagement and operational regression in the country’s power utility, but it does indicate a welcome re-orientation to addressing Eskom’s challenges, even if much work still remains to be done.

 1. IRP 2019 – the driving force